 Yeah Machiavelli was a republican.
 But it’s hard to be a proper republican if your country has no state; The Prince just describes the fact that there is no state or nation in history that hasn’t been founded on massive violence (arguably creating the biggest, fattest, ugliest paradox of western political philosophy, just to mention.)
 He also lets us know that any state at least partially dependant on consent, if it’s going to last, is going to have to learn how to deceive its citizenry.
-Machiavelli wrote in a time when people still remembered the Dark Ages (truncated historical assessment: they feckin sucked!)
-The state was the only guarantee of law, education, art, culture.
-Machiavelli was a staggeringly talented historian, rhetorician, strategist, political philosopher (he hated philosophy but that just makes him cooler right?)
-Yep, he had republican and early democratic values, but without question the aim of unifying and stabilising and Italian state was completely outside morality.
+Machiavelli wrote in a time when people still remembered the Dark Ages (they really did suck!).
+The state was the only guarantee of culture, law, art.
+Machiavelli was a brilliant historian, rhetorician, political philosopher (even though he hated philosophy – but of course that just makes him cooler right?)
+Yep, he had republican and early democratic values, but mostly, the aim of unifying and stabilising and Italian state was completely outside morality.

 I also find it funny that the Italians still can’t have a state.

 The other guy is Kant.
-He’s there because he seems to look good with a crossbow bolt in his head.
+He’s there because he looks funny with a crossbow bolt in his head.